BioClub/BHA_GelBox/BoM.md

 ### Must have

-These are the parts you will need to assemble the incubator:
+These are the parts you will need to assemble the gelbox:

 No|Amount|Description|Supplier NL|Cost
 ------------: | ------------: | :------------ | :------------ | ------------: